Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

 To create your API key:

-* Visit the [Autodesk Developers Page](https://developer.autodesk.com/api/view-and-data-api/) and log in with your Autodesk Account.
+* Visit the [Autodesk Developers Page](https://developer.autodesk.com/api/view-and-data-api/) and Sign In with your Autodesk Account (or click the Sign Up link can create an account for free if you don't already have one).

 * Click the 'Create an App' link.